Query Internals

 AstRetrieve | The complete query (root) |

-AstRangeDatabase | A range of x is EntityClass declaration |
+AstRangeDatabase | A range of x is EntityClass declaration backed by a database table |

 AstRangeJsonSource | A range backed by a JSON data source |